 |CHCDIV001||Work with diverse people|

-The total tuition cost for domestic students for the CHC30121 – Certificate III in Early Childhood Education and Care is:
+Total tuition cost for CHC30121 – Certificate III in Early Childhood Education and Care course is AUD $6,000 for international students.

 To know more about the IHNA Fees & Charges, click here.